Personal Data we collect and how we use it

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-- Identity and Contact Data: including your first name, surname, title, email address, postal address, telephone number, mobile number;
+- Identity and Contact Data: including your first name, surname, title, email address, postal address, telephone number, mobile number, date of birth, and information as to whether you are a taxpayer to help us to claim gift aid;

 - Third party publications/media source where you first heard about High Winds Community Energy Society Limited;